OpenGlobalMind/old-ogm-wiki/OGM Stewardship/Documents/MoU.md

 ### Governance

-Shifting from ownership to stewardship has effects across our activities, from governance of collective information to discernment of social and legal protocols, management of funds (e.g., revenues, taxes), and equitable distribution of value based on properly aligned incentives tktk.
+Shifting from ownership to stewardship has effects across our activities, from governance of collective information, to discernment of social and legal protocols, management of funds (e.g., revenues, taxes), and equitable distribution of value based on properly-aligned incentives.

 OGM will experiment with methods and tools for managing itself; collective decision-making; evolving wisdom; connecting with other organizations; choosing OGM Fellows and rewarding them; consulting engagements and sharing their results; and evaluating our progress.